treasure-data/td-cordova-sdk/docs/api.md

 ## disableAutoAppendUniqId
 `disableAutoAppendUniqId()` <br /><br />
 **Description:** <br />
-Disable adding UUID of device to each event automatically.
+Disable adding the UUID of the device to each event automatically.

 **Example**
 ```js